Hanmb17/CI_MS1_CATTERY/README.md

 #### First-time User

-1. As a first-time user, I want to know where the Kitty Den is located.
+1. As a first-time user, I want to know where the location of Kitty Den is.

 | Feature     | Action      |  Expected Result  | Actual Result |
 |    :----:      |    :----:   |   :----:   |  :----: |